-Emily Stevenson was recognised as an All Rounder with results in the top band for 10 units of HSC courses for Chemistry, English (Advanced), English Extension 1, Modern History, Spanish Beginners, Mathematics 2017 and Mathematics Extension 1 2017.
+Emily Stevenson was recognised as an All Round Achiever with results in the top band for 10 units of HSC courses for Chemistry, English (Advanced), English Extension 1, Modern History, Spanish Beginners, Mathematics 2017 and Mathematics Extension 1 2017.

-Another of our students, who name is withheld on request, achieved All Round status with results in the top band for 10 units of HSC courses for Ancient History, Biology, English (Advanced), Mathematics, Studies of Religion and Visual Arts.
+Claire Bryan-Ellis was also recognised as an All Round Achiever with results in the top band for 10 units of HSC courses for Ancient History, Biology, English (Advanced), Mathematics, Studies of Religion 2 and Visual Arts.

 HSC Distinguished Achievers (Band 6 or E4):